daattali/beautiful-jekyll/draft/gcpdiag.md

 The tool is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers with contributions from the open source community.

-# What IAM Permissions are required?
+# What IAM Permissions does GCPDiag require?
 The credentials used to run GCPDiag need to have the following minimum roles on the inspected project:

 - Viewer on the inspected project
 - Service Usage Consumer on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitely set using the --billing-project option

-# Required API's
+# What API's does GCPDiag require?
 GCPDiag requires the following API's to be enabled on the GCP project you are checking:

 - cloudresourcemanager.googleapis.com (Cloud Resource Manager API)